 New water management approaches will be required to address the research questions included in this category.
 2.2.3.
 Promoting competitiveness in the water industry.
-The renewed EU Sustainable Development Strategy20 reaffirms the strong political willingness from the EU to move into the sustainable path, where environmental protection goes hand in hand with economic prosperity and social cohesion.
+The renewed EU Sustainable Development Strategy reaffirms the strong political willingness from the EU to move into the sustainable path, where environmental protection goes hand in hand with economic prosperity and social cohesion.
 Innovative technologies are required by the water industry to create products and services for the citizens and their governments.
 This JPI will actively engage in the production of problem-solving knowledge leading to the development of market oriented solutions.
 Cooperation with stakeholders will be sought to ensure that water research results are transformed into business opportunities, so that the European water industry can develop and sustain a leadership position in the world.
-Technology will be developed for water storage, distribution, measurement, purification, treatment, desalination and irrigation.
+Technology will be developed for water distribution, measurement, storage, purification, treatment, desalination and irrigation.
 Focus will be set on new materials, processes, management tools, ICT, energy input and environmental profile.

 2.2.4.
-Implementing a water-wise bio-based economy.
+Implementing a water-wise bio-

+based economy.
 The most obvious effect of the bio-based economy is the intensification of agriculture.
 This means that more pressure will be exerted on natural resources to increase production of food and biomass, intensifying the use of water and agrochemicals.

-Science and technology will be required to develop more efficient agricultural systems.
-Since the bio-based economy has not been fully deployed yet, joint research will arrive on time to make it water-wise.
-The complete understanding of agricultural water abstraction effects on European ecosystems and water delivery systems will be developed through joint research.
+Science and technology will be required to more efficient agricultural develop systems.
+Since the bio-based economy has not been fully deployed yet, joint research will arrive on time to make it water-wise. understanding The complete of agricultural water abstraction effects on European ecosystems and water delivery systems will be developed through joint research.

 New techniques and plant materials resulting in increased irrigation efficiency and reduced consumptive use and water pollution will be developed.

 2.2.5.
 Closing the water cycle gap.
 Growing freshwater scarcity currently emphasizes the need of closing the water cycle gap by reconciling water supply and demand.
 Financial water issues need to be analysed for different uses and regions.
 The demand for closed water systems is obvious in arid areas, where research institutes are currently working on new concepts and technologies.

 Water scarcity requires new integrated concepts related to water re-use, energy, recovery of valuable substances, monitoring and control, decentralized systems, and the interaction with natural resources.
-This technological and environmental research must be systematically combined with a socio-economic approach that will investigate the questions of participation, behaviour and commitment of stakeholders.
-The costs and benefits of the different solutions (including environmental costs and benefits) must be systematically evaluated.
-The concept of water foot-printing will be deepened, establishing practical methods and certifiable systems.
-Innovative concepts such as Management of Aquifer Recharge or Soil-Aquifer Treatment will be addressed.
-RDI activities will be required at different hydrological scales.

-20 Revised in 2009, http://ec.europa.eu/environment/eussd/
+&lt;sup>19 Revised in 2009, http://ec.europa.eu/environment/eussd/